AntonioSCGarcia/Portfolio/README.md

 - Data Mining and Machine Learning | Building an Ensemble Model over Facebook metrics | (_May 2023_)
   <img width="711" alt="Screenshot 2024-02-27 at 10 16 18" src="https://github.com/AntonioSCGarcia/Portfolio/assets/107673009/9e5bcd6d-b1ee-4faa-ba29-6ad3c2f85dab">

+"In this paper, I evaluate the performance of several well-known machine learning techniques for predicting the impact of Facebook posts.
+The models investigated include k-Nearest Neighbors (KNN), Support Vector Machines (SVM), Random Forest (RF), and Logistic Regression (LR).
+Social media platforms exert a significant influence on social behavior.
+Developing an automatic model to predict the impact of social media posts can support managers' decisions on whether to publish content, potentially enhancing engagement and reach.
+This analysis could be complemented with sensitivity analysis to provide further insights."

 - Competitor Analysis in the Built to Rent Revenue Management (_March 2021_)
 <img width="757" alt="Screenshot 2024-02-27 at 10 20 55" src="https://github.com/AntonioSCGarcia/Portfolio/assets/107673009/dd536f6b-2d1a-4857-9a2b-204ae2d359f8">